veghdev/write-pypistat/README.md

 )
 ```

-Visit our [wiki](https://github.com/veghdev/write-pypistat/wiki) site for more details.
+Visit our [documentation](https://veghdev.github.io/write-pypistat/) site for code reference or
+our [wiki](https://github.com/veghdev/write-pypistat/wiki/) site for a step-by-step tutorial into write-pypistat.

 # Contributing